 I struggled over which scene to use.
-Whether I should go with something already published or from one of my WIPs.
-In the end, I decided to use a scene from the one that will be published next, LAST CALL, a story about the very late coming of age for both a married-too-young divorcee and a spoiled lifelong actor.
+In the end, I decided to use a scene from LAST CALL, a story about the very late coming of age for both a married-too-young divorcee and a spoiled lifelong actor.

 Here's a short prequel to actual scene in the contest: